 Getting there, getting around: From Bagan's Shwe Pyi Highway Bus Terminal (Google Maps) you can hire a taxi to take you to your hotel (or arrange pickup beforehand).
 Before entering Old Bagan, your hired transport will stop by a roadside booth so you can purchase a temple ticket for use when temple hopping (always carry this around).

-Where to stay in Bagan: I checked into the Aureum Palace Hotel in Bagan for the duration of my stay.
+Where to stay in Bagan: We checked into the Aureum Palace Hotel in Bagan for the duration of my stay.
 Apart from the well-stocked restaurant and the swimming pool with a view of the temple plain, the Aureum Palace Hotel is mostly well known for its observation tower that looks out over the arid plain that used to be the Pagan Kingdom.

 Two Days in Pindaya: Cave Full of Buddhas